-- It has undergraduate enrolment categories of visiting, non-degree, or free-mover student status.
+- The host university must offer undergraduate enrolment categories of visiting, non-degree, or free-mover student status.

-- You meet the university’s eligibility and visa requirements.
+- You must meet the host university’s eligibility and visa requirements.

-- You meet the university's admission criteria and be able to pay the host university's tuition, related fees and any associated accommodation expenses.
+- You must meet the host university's admission criteria and be able to pay the host university's tuition, related fees and any associated accommodation expenses.

-Can I enroll at a host university that is not on the lists of Approved Host Universities?
+Can I enroll at a host university that does not appear on the lists of Approved Host Universities?

 Will the Faculty of Arts OASIS apply to the host university on my behalf once I have been granted permission to study away?

 A PDF version of the Letter of Permission is downloadable from your approved Minerva Study Abroad (Away) application.
-The LOP is your official letter granting you McGill authorization to take courses at the specified host university during the specified term as a visiting student for the purpose of transferring course equivalences and credits toward your McGill degree.
+The Letter of Permission (LOP) is your official letter granting you McGill authorization to take courses at the specified host university during the specified term as a visiting student for the purpose of transferring course equivalences and credits toward your McGill degree.

 NOTE: Arts OASIS does not fax Letters of Permission to the host university.
 It is your responsibility to submit the LOP directly to the host university.

 My host university has a form that needs to be completed by my faculty or program adviser.
-How do I get this done?
+What is the procedure?

 You can download the Letter of Permission from your approved Minerva Study Abroad (Away) application and append the McGill Letter of Permission to the form.

-My host university is asking for a Letter of Disciplinary Clearance, how do I get one?
+My host university is asking a Letter of Disciplinary Clearance.
+What is the procedure?

 Please contact the Office for Dean of Students at the following email address: deanofstudents [at] mcgill.ca.

-I’m interested in taking courses at another Quebec university.
+I’m interested in taking a course at another university in Quebec.
 What is the procedure?

 The process to take a course offered at another Quebec university is administered through the AEHE/IUT Interface.
-You submit an AEHE/IUT application indicating the host university course(s) and its McGill equivalence.
-Refer to detailed steps.
+You must submit an AEHE/IUT application indicating the host university course(s) and its McGill equivalence.
+Follow these detailed steps.